dronefreak/dji-tello-target-tracking/.github/CONTRIBUTING.md

 ## Questions?

 Don't hesitate to ask!
-Open a discussion or issue, and we'll help you get started.
+Open a discussion or issue, and I'll help you get started.

 Thank you for contributing! 🚀